MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/add-data-power-query.md

 ## Prerequisites

-Before you start to follow this topic:
+Before you start to follow this article:

 * Switch to an [environment](/power-platform/admin/working-with-environments) in which you can create tables.
 * You must have a Power Apps per user plan or Power Apps per app plan.